 Average Length of Without Cause Termination Notice

 Another thing to consider is the longer the lead time, the harder it is to find a new job.
 If you’re coming out of training, everyone comes out at the same time.
-So, all the employers understand this, and there’s a rhythm to when they offer jobs and start onboarding and all that type of thing.
-If you’re out, you’ve been out for a while, and then you decide to switch, it can be at any time, but most people don’t post for jobs six months in advance.
+So, all employers understand this.
+And there’s a rhythm to when they offer jobs and start onboarding and all that type.
+If you’re out, you’ve been out for a while.

+And then you decide to switch.
+It can be anytime, but most people don’t post for jobs six months in advance.
 They will say, we have a need now.
 If you have a six-month notice requirement for your job, you may lose out on job opportunities because they need someone much faster than six months.

 How Much Lead Time Do You Need to Terminate an Agreement?

-If you were to tell your boss, hey, I’m leaving in 90 days, but not give them a written letter that states you’re leaving, they could potentially force you to work for another 60 days until you give them adequate notice.
+If you were to tell your boss, “Hey, I’m leaving in 90 days,” do not give them a written letter stating you’re going.
+As a result, they could force you to work for another 60 days until you give them adequate notice.

 What Happens if a Physician Do Not Give Effective Notice

-I’ve had a couple of times where physicians have called me after the fact and said I emailed my boss.
-It was 60 days’ notice; they waited 45 days and then came back and told me I didn’t provide them effective notice.
+I’ve had a couple of times where physicians have called me after the fact and said, “I emailed my boss.
+It was 60 days’ notice.
+I waited 45 days and then came back and told me I didn’t provide them effective notice.
 And now, they’re saying I must give them another 60 days.”

 Well, it’s vindictive on the part of the employer.
 They were mad and did that just to kind of screw with the physician.